 Nicola Tyson (b.
-1960, London) lives and works in New York, USA.
-Studied at Chelsea School of Art, St. Martins School of Art, and Central St. Martins School of Art in London.
+1960, London) lives and works in Hudson Valley.
+Graduated from Central St. Martins School of Art, London (1981, 1989) and Chelsea School of Art (1980).
 Select solo exhibitions include Paintings and works on paper 2005-2016, the Contemporary Art Museum St. Louis, Missouri, USA (2017); A Tendency to Flock, Sadie Coles HQ, London (2017); Drawing Room, London (2017); Works on Paper, the Petzel Gallery, New York (2016); Living Dangerously, Cleveland Institute of Art, Cleveland, OH (2016); “Goodbye/Hello”, Galerie Nathalie Obadia, Paris (2015); Trouble in Happiness, Susanne Vielmetter, Los Angeles Projects, Culver City, CA, USA (2014); and Nicola Tyson: Bowie Nights, at Billy’s Club, London, 1978, Sadie Coles HQ, London (2013).
 Select group exhibitions include Nudes, Sadie Coles HQ, London (2018); ISelf Collection: Bumped Bodies, Whitechapel Gallery, London (2018); Drawing Biennial 2017, Drawing Room, London (2017); Simon Denny, Sarah Morris, Joyce Pensato, Seth Price, Dirk Skreber, Hiroki Tsukuda, Nicola Tyson, Petzel at Nanzuka, Tokyo (2017); Artistic Differences, ICA, London (2016); Receipt of a Magical Agent, Center for Curatorial Studies, Bard College, Annandale-on-Hudson, New York (2016); and The Nakeds, Drawing Room, London / De La Warr Pavilion, Bexhill On Sea, UK (2014).
 Her work is held in public collections including Museum of Modern Art, New York; Solomon R. Guggenheim Museum, New York; Whitney Museum of Art, New York; San Francisco Museum of Modern Art, San Francisco; Walker Art Center, Minneapolis; Philadelphia Museum of Art, Philadelphia; Museum of Contemporary Art, Chicago; Corcoran Gallery of Art, Washington, D.C.; The Hirshhorn Museum; Sculpture Garden, Washington D.C; and Tate, London.